Bugjaeger allows you to manage your Android devices through the ADB protocol. Smart watch devices with Wear OS also support the ADB protocol.

 - restart WiFi on your device with Bugjaeger

-- make sure both devices (host=Bugjaeger and target=watch) are on the same WiFi network.
+- again make sure both devices (host=Bugjaeger and target=watch) are on the same WiFi network.